-ID SECTION 1 Introduction Section 1.1 What to do if you have a problem or concern Section 1.2 What about the legal terms? .
-113 SECTION 2 You can get help from government organizations that are not connected with us Section 2.1 Where to get more information and personalized assistance .
-113 SECTION 3 To deal with your problem, which process should you use? .114 Section 3.1 Should you use the process for coverage decisions and appeals?
-Or should you use the procest for making complaints?
-COVERAGE D DECISIONS AND APPEALS .114 SECTION 4 A guide to the basics of coverage decisions and appeals .
-114 Section 4.1 Asking for coverage decisions and making appeals: the big picture Section 4.2 How to get help when you are asking for a coverage decision or making an appeal Section 4.3 Which section of this chapter gives the details for your situation?
-SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal .
-116 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care .
-116 Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provid the medical care coverage you want) .
-117 Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) Section 5.4 Step-by-step: How a Level 2 Appeal is done Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical car SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appea al 124 Section 6.1 This section tells you what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug .
-124 Section 6.2 What is an exception?
-Section 6.3 Important things to know about asking for exceptions .
-127 Section 6.4 Step-by-step: How to ask for a coverage decision, including an exception Section 6.5 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a coverage decision made by our plan) Section 6.6 Step-by-step: How to make a Level 2 Appeal.
-SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the doctor is 400 Section 7.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about the state of the state o 5500011 /.1 your rights Section 7.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date Section 7.3 Step-by-step: How to make a Level 2 Appeal to change your hospital discharge date Section 7.4 What if you miss the deadline for making your Level 1 Appeal?
+SECTION 1 Introduction 126 Section 1.1 What to do if you have a problem or concern Section 1.2 What about the legal terms?
+SECTION 2 You can get help from government organizations that are not connected Section 2.1 Where to get more information and personalized assistance SECTION 3 To deal with your problem, which process should you use?
+127 Section 3.1 Should you use the process for coverage decisions and appeals?
+Or should you process for making complaints?
+COVERAGE D ECISIONS AND APPEALS 127 SECTION 4 A guide to the basics of coverage decisions and appeals 127 Section 4.1 Asking for coverage decisions and making appeals: the big picture 127 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal Section 4.3 Which section of this chapter gives the details for your situation?
+129 SECTION 5 Your medical care: How to ask for a coverage decision or make an appea Section 5.1 This section tells what to do if you have problems getting coverage for medical care o want us to pay you back for our share of the cost of your care Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or plan to Section 5.2 the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medic coverage decision made by our plan) Section 5.4 Step-by-step: How a Level 2 Appeal is done Section 5.5 What if you are asking us to pay you for our share of a bill you have received for recare? nedical SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or r G .: 61 appeal Section 6.1 This section tells you what to do if you have problems getting a Part D drug or you very back for a Part D drug.
+94: (2 to pay you back for a Part D drug Section 6.2 What is an exception?
+Section 6.3 Section 6.4 Important things to know about asking for exceptions Section 6.4 Section 6.5 Step-by-step: How to ask for a coverage decision, including an exception Section 0.3 made by our plan) Section 6.6 Step-by-step: How to make a Level 2 Appeal SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the d octor is discharging you too soondischarging you too soon 147 Section 7.1 During your inpatient hospital stay, you will get a written notice from Medicare the about your rights